sergiocollado/potpourri/Notes_on_Linux/Notes_on_linux_kernel_modules.md

 ### Compiling it

-To compiile the module, the kermel make file is needed
+To compile the module, the kernel make file is needed

 ```
 ls /lib/modules/'uname -r'/build/Makefile